Cultural heritage: Ethics and rationale

 Classical civilizations, especially Indian, have attributed supreme importance to the preservation of tradition.
 Its central idea was that social institutions, scientific knowledge, and technological applications need to use a "heritage" as a "resource".
 Using contemporary language, we could say that ancient Indians considered, as social resources, both economic assets (like natural resources and their exploitation structure) and factors promoting social integration (like institutions for the preservation of knowledge and for the maintenance of civil order).
 Ethics considered that what had been inherited should not be consumed, but should be handed over, possibly enriched, to successive generations.
 This was a moral imperative for all, except in the final life stage of sannyasa.

 What one generation considers "cultural heritage" may be rejected by the next generation, only to be revived by a subsequent generation.

+Recent research based on communities in Bradford has explored the importance of identity and the role of heritage and culture for wellbeing, community cohesion and resilience.